KxSystems/docs/docs/kb/load-balancing.md

 ---
 title: A load-balancing kdb+ server – Knowledge Base – kdb+ and q documentation
-description: The master server starts secondary servers; clients send requests to the master server which chooses a secondary server with low CPU load, and forwards the request there.
+description: The primary server starts secondary servers; clients send requests to the primary server which chooses a secondary server with low CPU load, and forwards the request there.
 keywords: balance, kdb+, java, load, q, swing
 ---
 # A load-balancing kdb+ server